 The Sentinel-1 mission is composed of a constellation of two satellites sharing the same orbital plan and carrying an advanced radar instrument which enables them to acquire imagery during day or night time under all weather conditions for maritime and land monitoring, emergency response, climate change and security.

 Launch: Sentinel-1A on 3 April 2014, Sentinel-1B on 25 April 2016

 Orbit: Polar, Sun-synchronous at an altitude of 693 km

 Revisit time: Sentinel-1 is a constellation of two satellites orbiting 180° apart, so the mission images the entire Earth every six days (at the equator).

 Main applications: Monitoring sea ice, oil spills, marine winds, waves & currents, land-use change, and emergency management (e.g. for floods and earthquakes).

 Sentinel-1 Data Availability

-Sentinel-1 datasets with sensing date before 30 June 2019 (except for SLC* products) are stored on the ONDA Archive.
+Sentinel-1 datasets with sensing date older than three months (except for SLC products over Europe*) are stored on the ONDA Cloud Archive.